 An owner may request a rent adjustment, in writing, once every twelve months after the initial lease term.
 A copy of the request must be provided to the family at the same time it is provided to CMHA.
-Only one rent adjustment request will be processed in a 12-month period.
+Only one rent adjustment request will be processed in a 12-month period following the last effective date of a rent adjustment.